HoroTW/cadvisor-latest-stable-updater/README.md

 Most of the code is just sanity checks to ensure that nothing unexpected has changed (and if it has, it does nothing and exits with an error message).

 ## Installation
-You can just clone this repo into the directory where your `docker-compose.yml` file is and run the script from there, maybe you need to set the executable flag first.
+You can just clone this repo and run the `updater.sh` script from where your `docker-compose.yml` file is.

 In your `docker-compose.yml` file you need to change the image variable to this:
 ```yaml